dgreen/dgreen.github.io/_posts/tumblr/2009-09-12-snow-leopard---smooth-install.md

 ---
 related: true
 title: Snow Leopard - smooth install
+categories:
+  - computing
-categories: Java macOS personal
+  - personal
+tags:
+  - "#java"
+  - "#macos"
+  - "#upgrading"
 ---
-![Snow Leopard][1]I have now installed Snow Leopard on 3 machines (1 more to go plus a server).
+I have now installed Snow Leopard on 3 machines (1 more to go plus a server).

 I had waited about a week and between the effort the vendors put in before the